resi-labs-ai/resi/docs/dynamic_desirability.md

 Dynamic Desirability uses the Gravity repo as a part of the validator preference submission pipeline.
 Read-access is public and encouraged!

-If you are a validator and would like to have your subreddit/hashtag preferences incentivized on SN13, please check out the [**Gravity repo**](https://github.com/macrocosm-os/gravity/tree/main) and fill out a [**request form**](https://forms.gle/BzLg4SwWgmi9xVC18) for write-access.
-Then, contact any Macrocosmos member on Discord notifying us of your request.
+If you are a validator and would like to have your real estate preferences incentivized on Subnet 46, please check out the [**Prospector repo**](https://github.com/resi-labs-ai/prospector/tree/main) and contact the subnet operator for write-access to submit custom preferences.

 ## Overall Process